 3D printing could have any applications in the field of medicine, but one way that several people have used the technology is to create prosthetic limbs.
 Usually, prosthetics are very expensive and can often be more of a cosmetic solution than a limb that moves and acts like the real thing.
 But 3D printing allows people to create prosthetics that are inexpensive and that the user can control.

 Wireless printing has been a feature for traditional printers for a long time now.
-Advances have been made to make it easier to print from any device, such as this Konica Minolta A3 printer, making printing more portable.
+Advances have been made to make it easier to print from any device.
 But the same advancements are being made in 3D printing.
 The Dutch company Printr have launched a Kickstarter to help fund their plug-and-play adapter to make 3D printing wireless.

 Printing for a Social Cause